arcalot/arcaflow-container-toolkit/README.md

 ## Arcaflow Container Toolkit as an Action

-Arcaflow Container Toolkit can be utilized as an action.
+Arcaflow Container Toolkit can be utilized as an action in a workflow.

 ```yaml
 - name: arcaflow-container-toolkit-action